-Recovery Group led by Ryan Elliott, MSW, every Friday night at 7.30
+Recovery Group led by Ryan Elliott, MSW, Time and Date TBA

 Recovery is the process of actively seeking mental, physical, emotional. and spiritual wellness in the context of negating harmful experiences from earlier in one's life.